 Posted by Corrupt Courts Administrator at 2:11 PM

-That on information and belief and after speaking with the source and other close to the source of the story, Petitioner learned that the the “Legally Related” cases to Anderson, including me are also “targets” and whose rights to privacy and property have been wholly violated by criminals disguised as Attorneys at Law, Judges, Disciplinary Department members to derail and obstruct justice in lawsuits and criminal complaints against them.
-Where these insidious criminals are committing illegal legal crimes, as only licensed Attorneys at Law can do and using the Courts to effectuate these crimes and destroy their victims with Legal Process Abuse and more and using their legal titles and public offices to shield from prosecution and others acting in criminal conspiracy against me.
+That on information and belief and after speaking with the source of the stories and others close to the source of the story, Petitioner learned that the plaintiffs in the “Legally Related” cases to Anderson, including Petitioner’s lawsuit, are also “targets” and whose rights to privacy and property have been wholly violated by criminals disguised as Attorneys at Law, Judges, Disciplinary Department members, who are cloaked in often false legal degrees according to the articles and planted into Public Offices to derail and obstruct justice in lawsuits and criminal complaints against them.

+That these insidious criminals are committing illegal legal crimes, as only licensed Attorneys at Law can do and using the Courts and other Public Offices to effectuate these crimes and then destroy their victims with Legal Process Abuse and more and misusing their legal titles and public offices to then shield themselves from prosecution and further abuse their victims through denials of due process through conflicts of interests that obstruct justice and fraud on the courts and more.

 That one wonders why no one is in jail for the Wallstreet Crimes, the Homeowner Crimes, etc. etc. etc., that have been committed mainly by “Attorneys at Law” working in either the cartel law firms or revolving to and from them into government posts to aid and abet the crimes.
 These stories and the heroic Whistleblowing efforts by Anderson and now several others reveal the reason, the regulators and prosecutors over Wall Street Attorneys at Law are corrupted and when the head of beast is corrupted you can bet the feet are too.

+That as the ECC articles expose, it is alleged that these schemes have infected various states out of New York, where apparently the same disabling of the legal system has occurred.

-That the stories reveal that JJUDGES CHAMBERS, their DRESSING ROOMS and even their PRIVATE RESIDENCES were ILLEGALLY WIRETAPPED and more, a these named judges were alsond “targets” of those in charge of the legal regulatory agencies and others many were illegally surveilled 24/7/365, some for now ten years regarding these matters as described in Exhibit ___ and Exhibit ____ .
+That the stories reveal that JUDGES CHAMBERS, their DRESSING ROOMS and even their PRIVATE RESIDENCES were ILLEGALLY WIRETAPPED and more, as these named judges were also “targets” of those in charge of the legal regulatory agencies and prosecutorial offices and further many were illegally surveilled 24/7/365, some for now ten years.
+Yes, the heads of the attorney regulatory agencies are charged with targeting attorneys at law and judges or just about anyone that gets in their way and misusing public resources and funds illegally to achieve their ends, in typical Criminal Cartel fashion.

+That new evidence in the matters suggests that “targets” were unfairly accused of made up crimes and then sentenced to silence them as indicated in the exhibited stories.

+That this new public evidence shows that United States Department of Justice Joint Terrorism Task Force resources and funds were ILLEGALLY ACCESSED and used against “targets” with the intent to Obstruct Justice in lawsuits and criminal complaints and more.

+That this new public evidence shows that the United States Patriot Act was violated repeatedly against even private citizen “targets” with the intent to Obstruct Justice in lawsuits and criminal complaints and more.

-That new evidence in the matters suggests that “targets” were unfairly accused of crimes and sentenced for knowingly false crimes to silence them as indicated in the exhibited stories, as evidenced in Exhibit ____.ILLEGALLY ACCESSEDeven private citizen Petitioner is filing a new Min the RICO the brand new evidences ofat US Districtthrough , Conflicts of Interest and more drafted.
-WPetition to this Court that Motion for Rehearing to evidence new alleged RICO activity of fraud and forgeries allegedly committed upon this Court by Officers of the Court, including but not limited to, TS, Spallina and Tescher, as exhibited and evidenced herein – Draft Motion to Rehear.
+That Petitioner is filing a new Motion for Rehearing in the RICO based on the brand new evidences of Fraud on that US District Court through Obstruction, Conflicts of Interest and more and is drafted based on this new and riveting information.
+Where Petitioner’s Petition to this Court will also be filed as exhibit in that Motion for Rehearing to evidence new alleged RICO activity of fraud and forgeries allegedly committed upon this Court by Officers of the Court, Spallina and Tescher.
+Exhibit 29 – Draft Motion to Rehear US District Court.